 - Tire plug kit, to fit many small punctures.
 I didn't use the plug kit this year, but I've used it several times over the years.
 All the kits are basically the same as long as you get the tools.
 So get the cheapest one you can.

 - Colby valve stem repair kit - which would have made my life a lot easier when I broke off a valve stem on the trail.

 - 48" Hi-Lift Jack - with a lifted truck, the stock bottle jack is no longer tall enough, so I now carry a Hi-Lift.
 No point in bringing a spare tire, if you don't have a jack that allows you to change it!

-- 10 gallons extra fuel - in 5-gallon Scepter (military issue, plastic) jerry cans.
-On more remote trips, or trips into California where I want to buy gas sparingly, I take 15 gallons.
+- 15 gallons extra fuel - in 5-gallon Scepter (military issue, plastic) jerry cans.

 - Cap opening wrench - necessary to open the Scepter jerry cans at a different altitude than they were previously closed.
 (Note: shown above with the Garmin InReach Mini.)